Best Texas PsyD Programs: Reviewing Online Schools

 Data based on national numbers, not school-specific information.

-Texas Resources for PsyD Students & Professionals
+Resources for Students & Professionals

 Texas Behavioral Health Executive Council (TBHEC): This government organization is responsible for licensing psychologists in Texas and overseeing regulations and standards for delivering psychological care.
 They also offer professional development resources for psychologists in the state.